LEVOPHED- norepinephrine bitartrate injection, solution, concentrate

 Norepinephrine is metabolized in the liver and other tissues by a combination of reactions involving the enzymes catechol-O-methyltransferase (COMT) and MAO.
 The major metabolites are normetanephrine and 3-methoxyl-4-hydroxy mandelic acid (vanillylmandelic acid, VMA), both of which are inactive.
 Other inactive metabolites include 3-methoxy-4-hydroxyphenylglycol, 3,4-dihydroxymandelic acid, and 3,4-dihydroxyphenylglycol.

 LEVOPHED (norepinephrine bitartrate) injection, USP, is a sterile, colorless solution for injection intended for intravenous use.
 It contains the equivalent of 1 mg of norepinephrine base per 1 mL (4 mg/4 mL).
-It is available as 4 mg/4 mL in single-dose amber glass vials and in single-dose clear glass ampules.
+It is available as 4 mg/4 mL in single-dose amber glass vials.
 Supplied as:

 |Unit of Sale||Concentration|